matloff/TidyverseSkeptic/README.md

 (FP)-oriented library **purrr**, has 177 functions.
 Again the point about complexity applies.
-Even more importantly, top university Computer Science Departments have shifted away from teaching their introductory programming courses using functional programming paradigm, in favor of the more traditional Python, as they deem FP to be more abstract and challenging.
+Even more importantly, top university Computer Science Departments have shifted away from teaching their introductory programming courses using the FP paradigm, in favor of the more traditional Python, as they deem FP to be more abstract and challenging.
 It would then seem that using FP to teach non-programmers learning R is even more unwise.

 Similarly, it is bad pedagogy to force students to learn tibbles, a more complex technology, instead of data frames, a simpler one.
-This is especially counter to the Tidy advocates' claim that Tidy is better for teaching students whose use of R will be limited to simple data analyses, where tibbles are not needed.

 ### Syntax comparison and teachability